birhanetes/Hospital-Waiting-Time-Analysis/README.md

 # Hospital-Waiting-Time-Analysis
-Hospital Analysis**
-1. Problem Statement
+1. Problem Statement:

 The Clinic has gotten several compliants regarding wait times.

-2. Task:
+3. Task:
 Analysis, hypothesis, data story on our overall wait time.

-3. Question from Management
+5. Question from Management
 a.
 Why are we getiig these compliants?
 	- Do we have staffing issues
 	- Are these compliants legitmate?
 	- Are we too busy?
 	- Is it a certain type of patient?

-4. How to develop insights?
+6. How to develop insights?
 a.
 What are the bussiness goals?
 	- Make money/Limit long wait times
 b.
 What ia our metric of success or failure?